scoophealth/health-data-standards/README.md

     http://www.mongodb.org/display/DOCS/Quickstart

-To run unit tests execute (mongod must be running):
+To run unit tests execute from the root of the repository (mongod must be running):

     rake test